siran/writing/books/The Physics of Energy Flow/The Physics of Energy Flow - 003 Continuity.md

 $$

-Here $S_{12}$ refers to the redistribution flow connecting registrations $1$ and $2$.
+Here $S_{12}$ refers to the redistribution flow connecting registrations $1$ and $2$, that is, the bookkeeping summary of the continuous flow $\mathbf F$ across that ordered pair.
 The equation does not say that change is small.
 It says that the difference between registrations is locally accountable by transport.

 The statement is local, but it is imposed at once for all positions in the extent.
 It does not move one marked point through a pre-given background.
 It